axibase/atsd/rule-engine/workday-calendar.md

 ## Built-in Calendars

-By default, the database contains pre-defined 2018 holiday calendars for several countries.
+By default, the database contains pre-defined 2018 workday calendars for several countries.

 The calendars can be modified and maintained by appending dates for prior and future years without restarting the database.